Settings

 - Create a Prompt entity

-- Select the model from the Model dropdown
+- Select the model configuration from the dropdown

 - Configure the prompt template